dsa-mind-map/leetcode-150/02-Two-Pointers/042-Trapping-Rain-Water.md

 ---

-🧠 The Two-Pointer Mental Model (In Plain English)
-1. The Bottleneck Check: if (h[left] <= h[right])

-What it means: If I am standing at the left pointer, water will never leak to the right.
-The right side acts as a guaranteed giant wall because it is at least as tall as my current position.
-The left side is my absolute bottleneck.

-2. The Valley (Trapping Water): if (h[left] < leftMax)

-What it means: Since the right side is safely sealed, I only need to check my local left wall (leftMax).
-If my current building is shorter than leftMax, a valley is created!

-The Math: I calculate the trapped water and add it to the total: volume += leftMax - h[left].

-3. The New Peak (Updating Boundaries): if (h[left] >= leftMax)

-What it means: I am not in a valley; I am standing on a new mountain peak.
-My building cannot hold water on its roof, but it becomes the new tallest left boundary for everyone else.

-The Action: I simply update the ledger: leftMax = h[left].

-(Note: After processing either step 2 or 3, I take one step inward: left++)

-4. The Reverse Symmetry: if (h[left] > h[right])

-What it means: The left side is now the guaranteed giant wall, making the right side the bottleneck.
-The right pointer goes into action using the exact same rules, but in reverse.

-The Action: I compare h[right] against rightMax, calculate water or update the boundary, and take one step backward: right--.

----

 ## 🧠 The Mental Model: The Physics of Trapped Water

 When approaching this problem, we look at it index by index.
 If you imagine yourself standing on top of a single building at index `i`, you must ask yourself: *"How much water can stay directly on top of my head without spilling?"*